visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    The resulting x ray image.

-Now we'll look at the pyramids in the center of the globe.
+Now we will look at the pyramids in the center of the globe.

 .. figure:: images/xray06.png